zainmujahid/Udacity---Computer-Vision-NanoDegree/02 - Image Captioning/READEME.md

 # Image Captioning

 ## Overview
-In this project, I created a neural network architecture to automatically generate captions from images.
+In this project, I created a CNN-RNN architecture to automatically generate captions from images.

 After using the *Microsoft Common Objects in COntext (MS COCO)* dataset to train my network, I tested the network on novel images!